aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 url: /java/shape-animation/
 ---

-Animations are important parts of presentations that make them more attractive and meaningful.
-Aspose.Slides for Java allows developers to apply different kinds of animation effects to different kinds of shapes.
-In this topic, we will show you how to apply animation effects to shapes.
+Animation is one of the most important parts of the presentations that make them more attractive and meaningful.
+Aspose.Slides for Java also allows developers to apply different kinds of animation effects on different kinds of shapes.
+In this topic, we will show how to apply animation effects on shapes.

-Here, we will apply the PathFootball effect—one of the 150+ available effects—on a TextBox that will be activated when the bevel shape (some sort of button) gets clicked:
+Here we will apply the PathFootball effect (one of more than 150 available effects) on a TextBox that will be activated on clicking the bevel shape (some sort of button).
+To apply such animation effect, please follow the steps below:

 - Create an instance of [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
 - Obtain the reference of a slide by using its Index.